2016 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2016-P Native American Sacagawea Dollar Value

-The 2016-P Native American Sacagawea Dollar commemorates more than 12,000 Native Americans who served during World War I and over 44,000 who served in World War II out of a total Native American population of less than 350,000, representing an extraordinary level of dedication and sacrifice.
+The 2016-P Native American dollar commemorates the more than 12,000 Native Americans who served in World War I and the over 44,000 who served in World War II — out of a total Native American population under 350,000 at that time.

 2016-P Native American Position A Sacagawea Dollar Price/Grade Chart